 Self-fashioning, is a term that was introduced by Stephen Greenblatt in order to describe the process of crafting one’s identity and public role according to social norms.
-Greenblatt relates how, in the Renaissance era, the nobility was instructed to dress in expensive clothing, to be educated in art, literature, sports, and other culturally determined noble exercises, and to compose themselves in an intended manner.
+Greenblatt relates how, in the Renaissance era, the nobility was instructed to dress in expensive clothing, to be educated in art, literature, sports, and other culturally determined noble exercises, and to compose himself in an intended manner.
 It was a two-way flux between self-fashioning and the aesthetic mediums.
 If creating oneself was an artform, itself dependent on the art and literature of the time, such as the developing etiquette book genre and religious imagery, the outwardly projected, carefully constructed, persona was further solidified in actual art: in the portraiture of the time.

 Royals have always strived to stand out from their subjects.
 The concept of the “individual” is a fairly recent phenomenon and, really, only emperors, kings and princes could possess true individuality.
 Maybe it isn’t far-fetched to say that the “individual”, midwifed by the humanistic thoughts of the time, was born during the renaissance.
 Now, for the first time, the self-made man, literally as in an auto-constructed outward persona and as a man who could create his fortune by his own smarts, became an ideal.

 So what do I mean when I speak of symbols of self-fashioning?
 Heraldry provides a long tradition of “family-fashioning”, i.e., a unifying symbol behind which blood relatives can rally and mobilize their economic and political power.
 A Coat of arms is almost always a family affair that is intended to show the glory and uniqueness of a small collective in relation to other small collectives.
 Powerful families used inventive heraldic devices to set themselves apart and to show their ambitions to move upwards in the social hierarchy.